bertramdev/happyapps-apidoc/source/includes/_checks.md

 }
 ```

-This endpoint retrieves all checks and their json encoded config attributes based on check type.
-These are encryped in the database.
+This endpoint retrieves all checks and their JSON encoded configuration attributes based on check type.
+Check data is encrypted in the database.

 ### HTTP Request